-'Uganda waragi' is the household name for Ugandan gin.
-Quite smooth and well balanced, however, you will also find a lot of local variations of the same with different brand names.
-If you are the daring kind, you will be tempted to sample them; try a little rather than go overboard - for some of them you will never tell what the alcohol content is - so careful!
+'Uganda waragi' is the household name for the Ugandan gin.
+Quite smooth and well balanced but you will also find a lot of local variations of this and perhaps as you sample them, you would do best to try a little rather than go overboard.
+For some of them you will never tell what the alcohol content is - so careful!

-There is a lot of tea and coffee - you won't run out, not at any time and the beauty is; you can also blend and brew your own coffee from the lovely Ugandan organic coffee beans.
+There is a lot of tea and coffee - you won't run out, not at any time and the beauty is that you can also blend and brew your own coffee from the lovely Ugandan organic coffee beans.

 ...And then of course, to crown the Ugandan cuisine is the sensational organic fruits.
 Nothing will beat the mouth watering juicy sweetness of a Ugandan pineapple.
 Try it and let me know what you think here.
-The fruit variety there is yours to take.
-From the luscious mangoes, papayas, oranges to the passion fruits and more plus even the ones you have not tried before like the 'Jack fruit' - commonly known as 'Ffenne' .
+The fruit variety here, is yours to take.
+From the luscious mangoes, papayas, juicy oranges to the passion fruits and more... plus even the ones you have not tried before like the 'Jack fruit' - commonly known as 'Ffenne' .

 Here are some Ugandan recipes for you to try out as you take control of your kitchen and hopefully when you fully find your feet, you will add to this list with your new found Ugandan recipe.

-...
-Oh yes!
+... oh yes!
 And before I forget, you could be used to drinking water straight from the tap.
 Please take extra caution because tap water in Uganda is not treated to a safe level for you to drink directly.
-If you can't find bottled mineral water, always ensure you boil some water and keep it away in the fridge - that way, you keep safe and healthy.
+If you can't find bottled mineral water, always ensure you boil some water and keep it away in the fridge - that way, you keep safe.

 All in all, Ugandan cuisine is always a pleasure, and you will find many restaurants to guide you in your choice of dining delicacies.
 Experiment and don't be afraid to try something new - you have probably missed out on something grand for all this time.